theyardmic/Programiz-SQL/README.md

-### Programiz SQL Track Solutions implemented on table "MercWorld" and Cars.
+### Programiz SQL Track Solutions implemented on tables "MercWorld" and "Cars".
 Their datasets are in the "Datasets" Folder.
 Happy Sequeling!